 A half grown adolescent cat may be able to handle small quantities as an occasional treat and the tiniest squirt of tuna juice might help a recently weaned kitten get used to the idea of eating on their own.
 Otherwise, a kitten is better off getting their vitamins and nutrients from other sources.

 Click Here To Find Out If Your Kitty Can Eat Avocado

 Tuna should in no case be a regular basis for a cat's diet.
 It can make a good treat or occasionally to whet a picky cat's appetite.
 There are regular cat foods and treats with the smell and flavor of tuna plus some extra vitamins.
 In any case, do read that label so you know what Kitty is eating.

 Keep all things in moderation and make sure any fish your cat eats is thoroughly cooked.
-While popular culture exaggerates how much cats need tuna, they certainly do seem to want it.
-Just make sure she’s eating all the other good things she needs to eat as well.
+Just make sure she's eating all the other good things she needs to eat through her years.

 We are sorry that this post was not useful for you!

 Let us improve this post!